Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 The Beatles fight for NEMS / Nemperor

-Nemperor Holdings was the new name of Brian Epstein’s former company NEMS Enterprises, and the entity receiving all The Beatles’ earnings and passing them to Apple after a 25% deduction.
-Since Brian’s death in August 1967, NEMS / Nemperor was owned by Queenie Epstein, Brian’s mother, and Clive Epstein, Brian’s brother; and led by Clive.
-The Beatles owned 10% of NEMS at this stage.
+Nemperor Holdings was the new name given to Brian Epstein’s former company, NEMS Enterprises.
+It served as the entity responsible for receiving all of The Beatles’ earnings and transferring them to Apple, after deducting a 25% management fee.
+Following Brian’s death in August 1967, ownership of NEMS/Nemperor passed to his mother, Queenie Epstein, and his brother, Clive Epstein, who also took on management of the company.
+At this stage, The Beatles themselves held a 10% stake in NEMS.

-On February 17, Triumph acquired the shares of NEMS and its holding Nemperor Holdings.
-Neil Aspinall, managing director of Apple, was made aware of this decision on February 21.
-The following is taken from Allen Klein’s affidavit, read out in the High Court, London in early 1971, during the hearing of Paul McCartney’s lawsuit to dissolve The Beatles’ partnership:
+On February 17, Triumph acquired the shares of NEMS Enterprises and its holding company Nemperor Holdings.
+Neil Aspinall, managing director of Apple, was informed of the transaction on February 21.
+The following extract from an affidavit by Allen Klein — read out in the High Court in London during Paul McCartney’s 1971 lawsuit to dissolve The Beatles’ partnership — offers insight into this development: [Quote]

 […] I had not completed this aspect of my task to my satisfaction when I was called to London by an urgent telephone call on Friday 21st February 1969 from Mr. Neil Aspinall, who was then Managing Director of Apple.
 He told me that Clive Epstein had visited him with a Mr. Leonard Richenberg from Triumph Investment Corporation who had told him that Triumph Investment Trust Limited (“Triumph”) a subsidiary of Triumph Investment Corporation, had purchased either all the shares or a controlling interest in NEMS.
 I was shocked and dismayed at this turn of events and I immediately telephoned Mr. Pinsker who told me that he had not been aware of…